 I challenged Johnston’s views in my recent book: The Meaning of Life: Religious, Philosophical, Transhumanist, and Scientific Perspectives.
 There I argue that what I call complete meaning is not possible without (individual/collective) immortality.
 That is not to say that mortal beings can’t live meaningful lives, just that they would be completely meaningful only if they possessed both infinite quantity and quantity—only if they didn’t end.
 In my view this is possible because future technologies may make death optional and grant us immortality if we so choose.

-Without the prospect of a good and lasting future for our descendants then, there is little or no meaning to our present lives.
-And that is what Scheffler’s thought experiments so beautifully and artfully illuminate.
+Without the prospect of a good and lasting future for our descendants, there is little or no meaning to our present lives.
+This is what Scheffler’s thought experiments so beautifully and artfully illuminate.